-Alex Chassanoff who is a Postdoctoral Fellow in the program on information science continues a series of posts on software curation.
+Alex Chassanoff is a CLIR/DLF Postdoctoral Fellow in the Program on Information Science and continues a series of posts on software curation.

 As scholarly landscapes shift, differing definitions for similar activities may emerge from different communities of practice.
 As I mentioned in my previous blog post, there are many distinct terms for (and perspectives on) curating digital content depending on the setting and whom you ask .
 Documenting and discussing these semantic differences can play an important role in crystallizing shared, meaningful understandings.